gitstua/ghas-alerts-action/README.md

 ### Requirements
 1. When a pr is APPROVED we want a person to accept the risk of all alerts which have been bypassed
-2. We will add a comment to the PR with all alerts closed since the last PR was closed (those on the main branch)
+2. We will add/update a comment to the PR with all alerts closed since the last PR was closed (those on the main branch)
-3. We will add a comment to the PR with all alerts closed which were found in a scan on the new branch
+3. We will add/update a comment to the PR with all alerts closed which were found in a scan on the new branch